Mooncake: Fillings

-Traditional Chinese delicacies such as ginseng and bird's nest were soon followed by abalone and shark fin.
+Traditional Chinese delicacies such as ginseng and edible bird's nest were soon followed by abalone and shark fin.
 Foreign food companies have also tried to cash in.
 Häagen-Dazs were one of the first to create an ice-cream mooncake, with a choice of either the "traditional," snow-skin, or Belgian/Swiss white, milk, and dark chocolate crusts.
-Other ice-cream and restaurant chains soon followed up with their own versions.
-Other Western ingredients, including champagne ganache, malt whisky, volcanic-salt caramel and even Black truffles, caviar and foie gras have made it into mooncakes.
+Other ice cream and restaurant chains soon followed up with their own versions.
+Other Western ingredients, including champagne ganache, malt whisky, volcanic-salt caramel and even black truffles, caviar and foie gras have made it into mooncakes.